 Mediators who are certified to perform court-mandated mediation under the National Mediation Accreditation System may receive referrals from the Fair Work commission, or any other commission, to assist in court-mandated mediation.
 This is often the first step before a case is escalated to court, where a decision is imposed by a judge.
 Mediation reaches a negotiation in a much more direct, private and amicable way.

 How do you resolve conflict in the workplace?

-To help you resolve complex workplace issues, WorkPlacePLUS provides mediation services with a commitment to continuous improvement and strengthening teams.
+To help you resolve complex workplace issues, WorkPlacePLUS provides mediation and dispute resolution services with a commitment to continuous improvement and strengthening teams.
 Our skilled mediators are certified to perform court-mandated mediation under the National Mediation Accreditation System.

 For more information, please contact us today.